jrfnl/clearPHP/rules/properties-always-used-locally.md

 <!-- Good Practices -->
 # Properties Used Locally

-At least, properties should be used in the class or trait where they are defined.
+At the very least, properties should be used in the class or trait where they are defined.

 Check the code below : `$name` is defined in a `Human` class, as a universal characteristics.
 However, the methods manipulating that property are located in the child class `Man`.